-- 7.6 The noise from construction, in particular of the Lea Castle Village site, is likely to be the most significant noise source associated with other developments that may have an impact on the noise sensitive receptors. - 7.7 The Former Lea Castle Centre is already under construction, and construction is complete on the developments at Stourbridge Road and Brown Westhead Park.
-The development at Wolverley Lodge is small (four dwellings) so is unlikely to generate any significant levels of construction noise. - 7.8 There is insufficient information available to determine the levels of construction noise from the Lea Castle Village site.
-The CEMP required for the Former Lea Castle Centre was not uploaded to the Wyre Valley District Council planning portal and no construction noise information was provided in the application for the Lea Castle Village site. - 7.9 Construction noise is highly variable depending on the particular activity, the plant items used, the duration of the works at each location, the mode of operation etc. The only appropriate assumption that can be made is that it would be expected that construction noise would meet appropriate noise limits at the nearest noise sensitive receptors (dwellings) to the construction site. - 7.10 As confirmed by the Health Impact Assessment Matrix submitted with the application for the Lea Castle Village site (see paragraph 6.47), any disruption from construction noise will be temporary and will generally be limited to the wider site and surrounding area.
+- 7.5 The noise from construction, in particular of the Lea Castle Village site, is likely to be the most significant noise source associated with other developments that may have an impact on the noise sensitive receptors. - 7.6 The Former Lea Castle Centre is already under construction, and construction is complete on the developments at Stourbridge Road and Brown Westhead Park. - 7.7 There is insufficient information available to determine the levels of construction noise from the Lea Castle Village site.
+The CEMP required for the Former Lea Castle Centre was not uploaded to the Wyre Valley District Council planning portal and no construction noise information was provided in the application for the Lea Castle Village site.

+- 7.8 Construction noise is highly variable depending on the particular activity, the plant items used, the duration of the works at each location, the mode of operation etc. The only appropriate assumption that can be made is that it would be expected that construction noise would meet appropriate noise limits at the nearest noise sensitive receptors (dwellings) to the construction site. - 7.9 As confirmed by the Health Impact Assessment Matrix submitted with the application for the Lea Castle Village site (see paragraph 6.48 above), any disruption from construction noise will be temporary and will generally be limited to the wider site and surrounding area.
 The period of construction is expected to be around 10 years.
-Construction activities are variable and will move around the site, and are only likely to be in close proximity to any noise sensitive receptors for relatively short durations. - 7.11 There are no mandatory limits for construction noise, although there are recommendations and guidelines for limits.

-- 7.12 BS 5228-1:2009+A1:2014 "Code of practice for noise and vibration control on construction and open sites Part 1: Noise" provides some example criteria for the assessment of potential significance of construction noise effects in Annex E of the standard.
-One of the examples provided is the "ABC" Method, which sets threshold values for construction noise during the day, evening and night-time based on the current noise levels without construction activities.
-Another method compares the total noise including construction activities with the pre-construction levels.
-However both approaches have the same lower construction noise limit of 65 dB LAeq,T during the day between 7am and 7pm. - 7.13 The Worcestershire Regulatory Services (WRS) document "Code of Best Practice for Demolition and Construction Sites" September 2020 also provides recommendations for construction noise limits and includes the following text within the "Noise Limits" section:
+Construction activities are variable and will move around the site, and are only likely to be in close proximity to any noise sensitive receptors for relatively short durations. - 7.10 There are no mandatory limits for construction noise, although there are recommendations and guidelines for limits. - 7.11 BS 5228-1:2009+A1:2014 "Code of practice for noise and vibration control on construction and open sites - Part 1: Noise" (CD12.15) provides some example criteria for the assessment of potential significance of construction noise effects in Annex E of the standard.
+One of the examples provided is the "ABC" Method, which sets threshold values for construction noise during the day, evening and night-time based on the current noise levels without construction activities, based on existing ambient noise levels.
+Another method compares the total noise including construction activities with the pre-construction noise levels.
+However both approaches have the same lower construction noise limit of 65 dB LAeq,T during the day between 7am and 7pm. - 7.12 The Worcestershire Regulatory Services (WRS) document "Code of Best Practice for Demolition and Construction Sites" September 2020 (CD12.16) also provides recommendations for construction noise limits and includes the following text within the "Noise Limits " section: